US Toll Free Call/Text:

 But other studies contradict these findings.

-The use of Viagra as a treatment for Alzheimer’s disease is still controversial.
+Therefore, the use of Viagra as a treatment for Alzheimer’s disease is still controversial.
 Further research is needed on the matter to give a clear verdict.

 Consult your doctor if you encounter symptoms of AD or face any problems.
 Do not use any medications without consulting your doctor.